 Using resume icons improves the overall experience for employers when they start reading your resume.
 They’ve made it easier for them by highlighting their hobbies with complimenting colors and a brief description specific to what they like about it.

-Freelance Web Developer Resume
+Hobbies and interests for a Freelance Web Developer Resume

 Similar to what I mentioned in the second step of this guide, this applicant subtly incorporates their interests to highlight their personality.
 Ultimately, the employer can conclude that their traits can be used to their advantage to enhance their skills when put together.